 Student organizations play an important role in campus life at Aurora University.
 These organizations incorporate rewarding learning experiences, leadership opportunities, exciting relationships, as well as enjoyment for all members.
-Organizations provide a means for people to become more involved with other students and the University.
-Not only is it an outlet for students with specific skills and interests to participate in activities that interest them, but it also helps to create a vibrant campus community which we all can enjoy.
+Organizations provide a means for people to become more involved with other students and the university.
+Not only is it an outlet for students with specific skills and interests to participate in activities that interest them, but it also helps to create a vibrant campus community that we all can enjoy.

-Aurora University Students' Association:
+Aurora University Students' Association

 The Aurora University Students' Association (AUSA) is the student-based governing body at AU and serves as a liaison between students and university administration.
 AUSA officers and senators are elected each year by their peers to serve one-year terms, with senators representing the four classes (freshmen, sophomores, juniors, and seniors).